bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 While your end caps are curing, you can begin to solder the electrical components together.

-:+1: If using the 2" version of the pressure case, soldering everything to a protoboard may make things inside the case a little cramped.
+If using the 2" version of the pressure case, soldering everything to a protoboard may make things inside the case a little cramped.
 It might be easier to solder components directly together.
 You will need to remove the headers already installed on the MKRZero and the DeadOn RTC.
 Use the provided solder sucker to make removal of the headers easier.
 You'll also have to bend the headers on the EC EZO to allow easier soldering of the pins.

+Alternatively, you can try to set everything up on the MKR Protoboard.
+You can try to arrange everything in the housing, including the boards, wires, battery, and desiccant, but it may take some expert Tetris skills.

 ![Get bent](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/EZOBend.jpg)
 *Bent pins of the EC EZO.*